cs3216/cs3216.github.io/coursework/facebook/index.md

 If you're considering which front end technologies to use, check out this [awesome front end rundown](https://github.com/grab/front-end-guide) by [Tay Yang Shun](https://github.com/yangshun), one of the ex-TAs of the class.
-For a more broad overview of the state of web development, this [web development roadmap](https://github.com/kamranahmedse/developer-roadmap) will be come in helpful.
+For a broader overview of the state of web development, this [web development roadmap](https://github.com/kamranahmedse/developer-roadmap) will be helpful.

 You may also want to consider using [starter kits/boilerplates](https://github.com/melvin0008/awesome-projects-boilerplates) to bootstrap your app.
 Building everything from scratch will make a more fruitful learning experience